 The Planning and Development Act, 2007 (PDA) provides a council the authority to adopt an official community plan (OCP).
 The OCP is the keystone of the planning process and is essential in managing future growth and development of the community.

 Under the legislation, the OCP must be prepared in consultation with a professional community planner as licensed under The Community Planning Profession Act, 2013.
 Additional review by a solicitor is highly recommended.
+Once completed and adopted by Council, a new or amended OCP can be submitted to the Ministry of Government Relations for Ministerial approval using the online Land Planning and Development Application.

 The purpose of the OCP is to provide a comprehensive policy framework to guide the physical, environmental, economic, social and cultural development of the municipality or any part of the municipality.
 A community plan is a growth management strategy for a municipality and enables it to set development goals, objectives and policies that council can use to manage land use, subdivision, municipal services and public utilities.
 An OCP must also incorporate any applicable provincial land use policies and The Statements of Provincial Interest.